 Be confident in reminding your client that you only work regular office hours and are unavailable during evenings and weekends.
 A subtle, "thanks for sending this across, I'll take a look when I'm back at my desk on Monday morning", should do it.

 They get too many chiefs involved

 You know how it plays out.
 You've seen it a dozen times.
 When you start off dealing with one person who is on the same page as you and all is going well.
 Until, suddenly, someone else gets involved and voices their opinion.
 Then another, and another.
-Before you know it, you're dealing with internal politics and the project suffers as a consequence.
-Not to mention the amount of time wasted.
-And it's time that you're not able to charge for.
+Before you know it, you're dealing with internal politics and the project suffers as a consequence – not to mention the amount of time wasted.
+And it's time that you're not able to charge.

 Before you embark on any client relationship, explain why it's important to have just one decisionmaker or person to deal with, as the project unfolds.
 Talk through past experiences when too many stakeholders have wanted to have their say.
 And how it can jeopardise the entire work.

 Another solution is to go through the initial effort of writing a very detailed spec document, one that outlines absolutely everything – expectations, requirements, what you'll do.
 It might take some time, but at least it'll save you any headache further down the line.

 Plus, if you spell everything out before work begins and the goalposts change somewhat, you have more of an argument to win more budget and resource for the project.